paulaksm/feature-transfer/README.md

 ![](transfer/plots/transfer_analysis.png)

-As also reported in [3], there is no fragile co-adapted features on successive layers.
+As also reported in [3], there are no fragile co-adapted features on successive layers.
+This phenomenon happens when gradient descent can find a good solution when the network is initially trained but not after re-initializing some layers and then retraining them.

+### Conclusions

+* Given the amount of training data available for the target domain, there was not a significant advantage of using transfer learning in task B.

+* As reported in [1], initializing the network with weights trained on a different task, rather than random initialization, can improve performance (+1% accuracy) on the target task.

+* The poor results for transfer network AnB can be viewed as a negative transfer between tasks.
+Indicating that the actual feature extractors learned for task A are not useful for task B images.

 ----------------------------------------------------------------------------------------------------------------------------------